NuGet/docs.microsoft.com-nuget/docs/concepts/troubleshooting-installed-packages.md

 Sometimes you might want to validate which source a specific package was installed from.
 Here are some ways you can check.

+> [!Note]
+> Some package sources support a concept known as upstream sources.
+For example, [Azure Artifacts upstream sources](/azure/devops/artifacts/concepts/upstream-sources).
+NuGet clients do not know whether a package came from an upstream source.
+Therefore, any logging of the package source will list the configured source, not the upstream source.

 ## `.nupkg.metadata` file in global packages folder

 When a package is extracted into the *global-packages* folder, a file `.nupkg.metadata` is written.
 Starting from NuGet 5.9.0, NuGet will add the package source.
 See below to map NuGet versions to Visual Studio or .NET SDK versions.
 For example: